 The night before sailing must have been a mixture of excitement and chill fear among the strangers who met in the coastal town of Plymouth in the south east of Devon, England.
-They had no idea of the trials they would be put through, including being dumped in the wilderness by a captain who feared taking his ship up the Charles River.
+They had no idea of the trials they would be put through.
 Hardships and disease took their toll.

 There is an excellent short account of the voyage by Maude Pinney Kuhns in The "Mary and John:" A Story of the Founding of Dorchester, Massachusetts, 1630 (The Tuttle Publishing Company, 1943).
 An excerpt from the book can be found here.
 You get a very good idea of the incredible hardships faced by the early settlers seeking their own land and freedom after centuries or millenniums of bondage and finding hostility in the weather, in the native people, and even among their own people.
 The story of the Shattocke families in the Massachusetts colony is at the very core of the American experience.
 Shattuck ancestors were among the very first immigrant people to a new land that offered the promise of religious and economic freedom.
 The central celebration is Thanksgiving every year when American families come together and acknowledge their shared history and their solidarity and mutual support.
 The Shattockes of New England are among the nation's founders.